The online DDL feature builds

 concurrency as possible depending on the type of operation.

-By doing the changes in-place where possible, rather than creating a new copy of the table, it avoids temporary increases in disk space usage and the I/O overhead of copying the table and reconstructing all the secondary indexes.
+Performing changes in-place where possible, rather than creating a new copy of the table, avoids temporary increases in disk space usage and I/O overhead associated with copying the table and reconstructing secondary indexes.

 NDB storage engine